 Key takeaways:

-• Ascites is a medical condition characterized by a build-up of fluid in the abdomen, causing a distended belly, and is different from belly fat which occurs due to the accumulation of fat in the abdominal area.
+• Ascites is a medical condition characterized by a build-up of fluid in the abdomen, causing a distended belly.
+It differs from belly fat, which occurs due to the accumulation of fat in the abdominal area.

-• The differences between ascites and belly fat lie in their causes, symptoms, treatment method and even appearance.
+• The differences between ascites and belly fat lie in their causes, symptoms, treatment methods, and even appearance.
 Also, while ascites is a complication of an underlying health condition, belly fat is not a health condition but can increase the risk of health conditions like heart disease and stroke.

 • Both ascites and belly fat can be treated.
 However, while ascites often require taking medications, belly fat can often be eliminated using dietary and lifestyle changes.